svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ## Marketplace
 The Svandis Marketplace will provide third-party access via the Svandis API.
 Svandis is planning to provide the access to Svandis products for corporate clients, as well as to Svandis Partners products for retail and corporate clients.
 This feature will help to distribute products of Svandis and company's partners.

 The marketplace will be programmed into the front end Svandis application.
 Costs within the marketplace will be resolved using SVN token as the currency.
 Users will be able to utilize tokens they received as rewards in the platform directly on the marketplace.

+The marketplace will include userful content such as:
+* Subscriptions to "top picks" by expert traders
+* Premium analytics from users who opt in to show their trading history, performance and portfolio in exchange for SVN token rewards
+* Subscribe to third party watchlists, alerts and catalyst feeds
+* Limited edition Svandis skins and visual customizations
+* Other integrated third party partner applications

 ## Svandis Indices

 To better serve traders, we will be implementing Indices in the platform.
 These indices will be compiled both by the Svandis team and will be available to users.
-This software offering will be developed along side other dashboard features in the front end Svandis application, and will integrate with user portfolios and custom interface.
+This software offering will be developed alongside other dashboard features in the front end Svandis application, and will integrate with user portfolios and custom interface.

 The Svandis indices will be developed by the Internal Research and Analysis Team.
 For example, a major Svandis index will be an index of 30 cryptoassets issued by the highest ranked companies.
 The goal is to establish a leading performance indicator of largest cryptocurrencies and tokens in terms of market capitalisation.
 Other Svandis indices may include a volatility index showing a projected 30-day market volatility.

 With Svandis, users will be able to formulate their own indices.
 This feature will allow the cryptocurrency market to be divided into user-defined subgroups for the tracking of price and volume changes.
-The Customised Index Builder will include varying parameters.
+The Customised Index Builder will include varying parameters to help users search for and better organize cryptocurrencies.

 # Data Mining Architecture
 ## Data Mining Workers